Algiras/Miserable/blog/src/content/blog/2025-05-06-theimposterwithin.md

 # The Incident

 So, today was a thing.
-I spent forty-five minutes debating whether a stain on a t-shirt counts as a 'pattern'.
-I eventually decided it's 'found art' and wore it to a Zoom meeting.
+I bought a plant to 'bring life' to my space.
+It died in three days.
+I think my apartment's vibe is biologically incompatible with survival.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.